Automations

 Available components

-Contact created — Starts when a new contact is added
+Contact created — Starts when a new contact is added.

-Contact field updated — Fires when specific field changes
+Contact field updated — Fires when specific field changes (e.g., email, last name, state, etc.).

-Contact custom event — API event received
+Contact custom event — Starts when Mailtrap receives a custom API event.

-Send email — Deliver personalized messages
+Send email — Deliver personalized messages to your contacts.

-Update Contact Field — Modify contact properties
+Update Contact Field — Modify contact properties (e.g., email, last name, state, etc.).

-Unsubscribe Contact — Remove from all marketing
+Unsubscribe Contact — Unsubscribe a contact from receiving your marketing emails.

-Time delay — Wait before next step
+Time delay — Wait a specified amount of time before moving on to the next step.

-Conditional Split — Branch based on criteria
+Conditional Split — Branch the workflow automation based on criteria (fields and events).

 Triggering via API Event